haw230/the-anadromi-project/README.md

 # The Anadromi Project
 The Anadromi Project (TAP) is an innovative approach to computer science education.
-Armed with Python, this revolutionary program structure focuses on teaching the bright leaders of tomorrow the necessary tools for **recursion** and **algorithmic thinking**.
-These skills are applicable and essential to both the computer science field as well as the disciplinaries which lie out of it.
+Armed with Python, this revolutionary open source program focuses on teaching the bright leaders of tomorrow necessary tools for **recursion** and **algorithmic thinking**.
+These skills are applicable and essential to both the computer science field as well as other disciplinaries.

 # Prerequisites
 Students should have be comfortable the basic concepts of programming: